giuliocapecchi/IR_project/README.md

 # IR_project

-Backup for the information retrieval project - Multimedia and Information Retrieval course, 2024-2025
+Information retrieval project - Multimedia and Information Retrieval course, 2024-2025

+README to be completed...